timant-dev/gcp-lz-bootstrap/bootstrap-tutorial.md

 # Landing Zone Bootstrap Steps

-Run the following steps to deploy the landing zone bootstrap infrastructure :
+## Bootstrap Steps

+This guide walks you through each step to set up the minimal bootstrap infrastructure that will enable the core GCP landing zone to be provisioned in a subsequent phase.

+- In each step, click the 'Copy to Cloud Shell' button next to each command to paste directly into the terminal.
+- Hit the **Start** button to begin

 ## 1. Set default region for Terraform state storage

 - This command will configure the region where you wish to locate a GCS storage bucket for Terraform state
-- Click the button to paste this to the Cloud Shell command line and add your region e.g. `us-east1`
+- Add your region e.g. `us-east1`

 ```sh
 export GCS_REGION=""